platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/_index.md

 Platform.sh also supports third-party services such as New Relic and Tideways.
-Note that these third-party services have their own associated cost, are language-specific and may not be available for all languages.
+Note that these third-party services have their own associated cost, are language-specific, and may not be available for all languages.